-- The discretion for the way forward must lie with the Head of Year, Head of Key Stage or Deputy Headteacher - If they decide the bully requires a punishment, then again it is at the Head of Year, Head of Key Stage or Deputy Headteacher's discretion.
-Possible punishments for those who might find it useful are listed below - The parents/guardians of both victim and bully will be notified
+- The discretion for the way forward must lie with the Head of Year, Head of Key Stage or Deputy Headteacher - If they decide the bully requires a sanction, then again it is at the Head of Year, Head of Key Stage or Deputy Headteacher's discretion.
+Possible sanctions for those who might find it useful are listed below - The parents/guardians of both victim and bully will be notified

-Possible Punishments
+Possible sanctions

 - 1. Detention

 - 2. Inform Parents (after appropriate consultation with the Year Head)

 - 3. Letters of apology

 - 4. Community Service

-- 5. Loss of Privileges (Upper School)
+- 5. Loss of Privileges

 - 6. Banned from school trips

 - 7. Banned from co-curricular activities

 - 8. Placed on a Home/School contract

 - 9. Inform the police (if outside school as well)

+- 10. Isolation

-- 10. Isolation or fixed term exclusion at the discretion of the school
+- 11. Suspension at the discretion of the school